Developing and Encouraging Diverse Human Resources

 Improving Our Ability to Make Proposals

 In addition to gaining product knowledge, various measures are being taken to accurately understand the needs of customers in order to recommend the best products to them.
+To develop more specific proposal skills, we conduct Group training at stores with outside instructors, and 1,321 employees participated in this training in fiscal 2024.

 Strengthening Proposals for Renovations